pypeaday/pype.dev/README.md

 ## CI/CD

 I've got a GitHub Actions workflow set up.
 Every time I push to `main`, it automatically builds and deploys the site.

+Future: will be migrating this to my self-hosted [forgejo](https://forgejo.com) instance and using actions there or else will schedule a build on temporal